 - Horseradish Cream: Add all of the ingredients to a small bowl and mix until combined.
 Chill before serving.

-- Mushrooms: Add the olive oil to a large sauté pan over high heat and add in the mushrooms to caramelize, about 5 to 7 minutes.
+- Mushrooms: Add the olive oil to a large sauté pan over high heat and add in the mushrooms to caramelize, which takes about 5 to 7 minutes.
 Mix often.

 - Deglaze with wine and cook until the liquid is absorbed before adding in the beef stock.
-Reduce the amount of liquid until there is only 1 or 2 tablespoons left and finish with thyme, salt and pepper.
+Reduce the amount of liquid until there are only 1 or 2 tablespoons left and finish with thyme, salt, and pepper.
 Keep warm until serving.

 - Coat the beef tenderloin on all sides with the 2 tablespoons of olive oil and season generously with salt and pepper.
 Drizzle on ½ of the herb-oil mixture to all sides of the beef tenderloin.

 - Next, sear the beef tenderloin in a large sauté pan over high heat until golden brown.